drgerg/PiNet/README.md

 ## PiNet: The Evolution of a Simple Wish

+Why describe my home control network here?
+Well, it's complicated.
+Bottom line, if I did it, you can do it.
+And you might want to.
+So here's how it started, and here's what I did.

+There are a bunch of Home Automation options out there, but none of them made me feel good.
+Besides that, I really didn't set out to do a whole centralized control system, it just sorta morphed from a simple wish.

+#### One Simple Wish

 It started with my wish to know whether my garage door was open or not.
 In 2015 I wrote my first Python program, and ohd was born.

 Then we got a in-ground pool in the backyard.
 The commercial controller was abominable, so I picked up another Raspberry Pi, a relay board, and wrote my second Python application, poolApp.py.